projectatomic/atomic-site/source/blog/2017-04-27-fedora-atomic-digitalocean.md

 Preparing to Launch a Droplet
 =============================

-In order to secure our system let's create some user-data that will instruct cloud-init to enable the default system firewall on bringup.
+In order to secure our system let's create some `user-data` that will instruct cloud-init to enable the default system firewall on bringup.
 This default firewall basically blocks everything but ssh:

     #cloud-config
     bootcmd:
       - systemctl enable iptables --now

+Later, we will have more complete instructions on setting up iptables with the correct ports for Kubernetes or OpenShift.
+If you are in the right datacenter region, we also recommend setting up [Private Networking](https://www.digitalocean.com/community/tutorials/how-to-set-up-and-use-digitalocean-private-networking) for your Atomic cluster.

 Getting Started with the Web UI
 ===============================